ashwath6105/flow-intermediate/README.md

-# Flow Intermediate - Identity, Time, and Transaction Structure
+# Identity, Time, and Transaction Structure(Flow Intermediate Module)

 DYNAMO token contract and all the rekated transactions and scripts are included in the folders.

+## Description

 Flow playground link: